 Who we are in Christ is more important than our identity based on our families, cultures, background, geographical location, education, etc. God created us and that determines our true identity.
-Exploring the Bible about who we are in Christ and creating positive affirmations based on it will help us know and believe “who I am in Christ”.
+Exploring the Bible about who we are in Christ and creating positive affirmations based on it will help us know and believe who we are in Christ.

 What is my identity in Christ?

-God created us and birthed us.
-We need to find our identities based on that.
-If we build our identities based on world’s values, we will become worldly persons.
-And if we build our identity based on what people say about us, we allow others to create our identity.
-Mostly, what others say about us is not the truth.
-We could end up believing a false identity.
+If we build our identities based on the world’s values, we will become worldly persons.
+If we build our identity based on what people say about us, we allow others to create our identity.
+We could end up believing a false identity and easily enter into an identity crisis.

 Without knowing who I am in Christ, I was tossed up and down by any waves.
 But then I met Christ.
 Living based on my identity in Christ has made me strong.
 People can tell me whatever they think about me.
 It doesn’t harm me anymore.
 Because I know who I belong to and whose I am.